relaycorp/letro-website/beta.md

 This is the tentative timeline for the beta testing programme — all dates are subject to change:

 1. **Private beta: November 2023 to March 2024**.
 We'll invite a small group of people to test Letro and provide feedback.
-We're likely to release breaking changes that would reset the data stored on your device by an older version of Letro, but we'll try our best to minimise this.
+We're likely to release breaking changes that would require resetting the app data, but we'll try our best to minimise this.
-2. **Public beta: April to mid/late 2024**.
-We'll make the app available in countries that aren't subject to severe censorship; we'll start with 2-3 countries, and gradually expand from there.
+2. **Public beta: April to late 2024**.
+We'll make the app available in a handful of countries that aren't subject to severe censorship.
 We won't release breaking changes intentionally.
-3. **General availability: mid/late 2024**.
+3. **General availability: late 2024**.
 Once Awala, Letro and VeraId have been independently audited, and we've addressed any major issues, we'll make the app available worldwide.

-Note that the security audits depend on third parties, so we can't commit to a specific date for the general availability.
+This is also subject to the availability of funds to improve the reliability of _public good_ services operated by Relaycorp and their associated hosting costs.

 ## Install Letro